 The Financial Times also reports that Brussels is lobbying for an increase in taxes on the sale of “polluting fuels” like petrol, as a further means of encouraging people to swap their traditional ICE vehicles for electric.

 The trucking sector differs slightly from the passenger vehicle sector in that it’s fielding a significant number of hydrogen development and electric development from truck manufacturers.
 Hyundai recently reported more successes with its hydrogen fuel cell Xcient trucks — its fleet in Switzerland having covered 1,000,000 miles successfully over an 11-month period.

 “Swiss transport and logistics companies are convinced that hydrogen fuel cell commercial vehicles have the greatest potential among various alternative energy vehicles,” Jörg Ackermann, Chairman of the H2 Mobility Switzerland Association, said earlier this month.

 “The biggest advantage of hydrogen energy is its excellent storability.
 This suggests that hydrogen will play an important role in the era of eco-friendly energy.
 Many distribution companies are already experiencing the benefits directly by using the Xcient fuel cell trucks.”

-As reported previously, it’s been widely tipped that the EU will be confirming plans to ban the sale of new internal combustion engine vehicles by 2035 later this week.
+It’s been widely tipped that the EU will be confirming plans to ban the sale of new internal combustion engine vehicles by 2035 later this week.
 It also wants a 65 per cent emissions reduction between 2021 and 2030.